vipulnaik/diet-exercise-health/events/2024/2024-07-21-finger-injuries.md

 caused it to self-heal without getting to the point where it bled so much.

-## Attempted dealing with the injury: two flex bandages
+## Attempted dealing with the injury: two flex bandages (11:30 AM - 12:30 PM)

 I attempted to deal with the first injury by applying Band-Aid's water-proof flex bandage.
 The bandage lasted me through my meal